waynodiablo/Oystercard/pills/css.md

 This raises many problems.
 As HTML files grew in size, their structure was littered with, and strongly coupled to, ways of presenting that structure.
 As a result:

 1. HTML files were very difficult to read
-2. Serving the same content styled differently for different devices meant building HTML files specific to those devices
+2. Serving the same content styled differently for different devices (mobiles, tablets, screen readers, printers, Braille readers, etc.) meant building HTML files specific to those devices
 3. Changing HTML styles meant changing every element that used that style one-by-one.

 CSS proposed splitting the presentation layer from the HTML structure.
 Nowadays, we include a separate CSS file - exclusively for presentation information - within HTML pages via a `<link>` tag: